nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

 ## Introduction

-The RW610 all-cluster application provides a working demonstration of the RW610 board integration, built using the Project CHIP codebase and the NXP RW610 SDK.
-The example supports basic ZCL commands.
+The RW612 all-cluster application provides a working demonstration of the RW612 board integration, built using the Project CHIP codebase and the NXP RW612 SDK.
+The example supports basic ZCL commands and acts as a thermostat device-type.

 The example supports: